About Brannam Medical Centre

 Dr Richard (Dick) Harper, John's only son became a partner in 1931, following his training at St Thomas Hospital, and he was followed by Dr Kenneth Saunders, who was appointed in 1932, around the time of John's retirement.

-Above: Left to Right - Dr Herbert Jonas; Dr Gordon Brook; Dr Dick Harper; Dr Richard Gilbert; Dr John Harper; Dr Simeon Shaw & Dr Kenneth Saunders.
-Photograph taken in Dr Harper's garden, opposite the former entrance to Green Lane's Job Centre.
+Above: Left to Right - Dr Herbert Jonas; Dr Gordon Brook; Dr Dick Harper; Dr Richard Gilbert; Dr John Harper; Dr Simeon Shaw and Dr Kenneth Saunders.
+Photograph taken in Dr Harper's garden, opposite the Boutport entrance to Green Lane's Shopping Centre.

 Many partners came and went over the years that followed including Dr Richard G. Gilbert (1935), Dr Gordon Brook (1938), Dr James A. Smart (1946), Dr John P. Bush (1948), Dr James A. Forman (1950), Dr Bruce Osborne (1959), Dr Jeremy D. Bartlett (1965), Dr John L. Lewis (1966), Dr Roger Cole (1971), Dr David F. Gibson (1973), Dr Thomas L. Bigge (1975), Dr John A. Marston (1976), Dr Ian F.M Jack (1978), Dr Peter V. Lippiett (1980), Dr Andrew Bargery (1984), Dr Simon Wolff (1986), Dr Charlotte P. McCaie (1987), Dr Zseusa Reynolds (1996), Dr Robert Bunney (1991), Dr Peter Taylor (1993), Dr Ben Waterfall (2010), Dr Jackie Tolhurst, Dr Iain Stewart, Dr Zoe Carlino, Dr Khlaed Shihaiber, Dr Miranda Coberman